Spence115/Automated-Material-Transfer-Project/README.md

 Once the ROS environment is setup, the next step is to install the Warthog through Clearpath Robotics’ <a href="https://www.clearpathrobotics.com/assets/guides/kinetic/warthog/WarthogInstallation.html">Warthog software installation guide</a>.
 It is recommended to only stop after completing the <a href="https://www.clearpathrobotics.com/assets/guides/kinetic/warthog/WarthogSimulation.html"> Launch RVIZ</a> section.
 <br/><br/>

 <i>4.
-Istalling Warthog_publisher </i><br/><br/>
+Installing Warthog_publisher </i><br/><br/>

 Now that the Warthog’s workspace is successfully installed on the virtual machine, it is time to add the `warthog_publisher` to the Warthog workspace.
-This package allows for the user to set specific x and y-coordinate waypoints on Gazebo's map and will also command the Warthog to navigate to each of the listed points in order.
+This package allows for the user to set specific x and y-coordinate waypoints on the Gazebo map and will also command the Warthog to navigate to each of the listed points in order.
 Start by opening a new terminal window and changing the directory on the terminal by typing in the following: <br/>

 ```
 cd ~/warthog_ws/src